Heartwarming hug between man and child.

 Here are some of the advantages of purchasing a VA foreclosure:

-• VA foreclosures are available to those who have no military affiliation and those who would otherwise be eligible for a VA loan.
+• VA foreclosures are available to those who have no military affiliation and those who do.

 • You can purchase a VA foreclosure at a lower price than typical homes in the area.